 - Strengthening inter-agency and community partnerships

-You can learn more about this programme at our free online workshop ‘An Introduction to Parents Plus Adolescent’s Programme and Children’s Programme’ on 12th October from 11am – 12.30pm.
+You can learn more about this programme at our free online workshop ‘An Introduction to the Parents Plus Adolescent’s Programme ’ on 11th February from 10–11am.

 Introduction, Evidence base, Positive Parenting with Teenagers, Goal Setting with Parents